Our guide to Portland’s Best Bakeries

 - SE Division: 3333 SE Division St, Portland, OR 97202 Map (971) 279-4433

-- Lake Oswego: 315 1st St Lake Oswego, OR 97034 Map (503) 445-1379
+- Lake Oswego: 315 1st St, Lake Oswego, OR 97034 Map (503) 445-1379

-100% vegan, Sweetpea offers standard bakery fare, sans animal products, including cakes, cupcakes, cookies and other pastries.
+100% vegan, Sweetpea offers standard bakery fare, sans animal products, including cakes, cupcakes, cookies, and other pastries.
 Boston Cream Pie, Banana Peanut Butter, Chocolate Decadence, Lemon Chiffon are but a few of the flavors.
-They can make cakes, gluten free in many cases, and can make some baked goods soy free as well.
+They can make cakes, gluten-free in many cases, and can make some baked goods soy-free as well.
 Custom orders, including wedding cakes, are available.
-The storefront is also a cafe offering soups, sandwiches and coffee/espresso beverages.
+The storefront is also a café offering soups, sandwiches, and coffee/espresso beverages.

 - 1205 Southeast Stark Street, Portland OR.
 97214 Map